aurel84/REIMAGR/README.md

 - REIMAGR's root directory should look like this:

 Volumes > REIMAGR:
-* Install macOS Catalina.app
+* Install macOS Catalina.app <- Place the OSX Installer in the Root Directory
-* Apps
+* Apps <----------------------- Where .app files and .pkg files go
-* Customizations
+* Customizations <------------- Directory for Wallpaper, Bookmarks, Dock, LoginWindow, Profile Pictures
-* Distributions
+* Distributions <-------------- REIMAGR converts .app and .pkg files from Apps and places them here
-* reimagr.command
+* reimagr.command <------------ The main script for REIMAGR, which is placed in the Root Directory

 ### REQUIRED APPLICATIONS ###
 1.)
 Install macOS Catalina.app (can be acquired two ways):